martajablonska/Weather_app/README.md

+# React Weather Forecact App

+## Technologies
+Project is created with:
+* React
+* JavaScript
+* HTML 5
+* CSS 3

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was build in [Create React App](https://github.com/facebook/create-react-app).

+## How to use

+If you want to add your API_KEY or change degrees from Celcius to Fahrenhait check config.js file.

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md).